 While Golgi used the stain to study a vast amount of histology, it was Santiago Ramón y Cajal that really made the technique famous for his phenomenal studies of the nervous system anatomy that ultimately resulted in the development of the neuron doctrine.

-The image above shows two likely rod bipolar cells (the tufted cells) with their dendrites sticking up above the cell body.
+The image above shows two horizontal cells (thank you Helga Kolb for the ID) with their dendrites sticking up above the cell body.
 Axons from them can be seen leaving the cell going towards the bottom, center of the image.
 The images here illustrate the use of the Golgi technique in human retinal tissue and came from a larger Golgi preparation seen below at an intermediate magnification and again in the image below that showing the whole slide.

 This dataset was scanned in with a scanning stage microscope at multiple planes throughout the tissue, then focus stacked to get as much of the image in focus as possible.
 If this sort of thing really turns your crank, you can get the full resolution .tif version of this image here (its around 400MB) and explore it.

 The auditorium of the Moran Eye Center today with our clinicians who came to hear some basic research talk in addition to the clinical cases.